omiske/keywords-finder/README.md

-# PDF Keywords and sentences finder application based on R
+# PDF Keywords/sentences finder application based on R

 ## Overview
 Dockerized R application to find keywords and/or sentences from PDF files and find which ones are a match.
 The structure of the program is as follows: